Dumblevor/spce_inv1/README.md

 This is the first project of the software engineering immersive course at GA London.
 The assignment was to create a grid-based game to be rendered in the browser, using HTML, CSS and JavaScript.
 The project was to be completed **individually** within **6 days** over 3 weeks.

-Given a list of options from GA, I chose to re-create the classic game **Space Invaders**.
+Given a list of options from GA, I chose to recreate the classic game **Space Invaders**.

 You can play [here](https://dumblevor.github.io/spce_inv1/).